daudix/daudix.one/content/blog/site-and-blog-devlog/index.md

 ![Code block dark](code-block-dark.png)
 <figcaption>...And in dark</figcaption>

-- Some colors have been changed, all in all should be more pleasant to the eye
+- Some colors have been changed, all in all should be more pleasant to the eye.
 - Everything now respects global variables, so e.g you can change accent color, roundness, shadows and maximum content width without going through the whole 1200+ <abbr title="Lines Of Code">LOC</abbr> <abbr title="Cascading Style Sheets">CSS</abbr>, this is made not only to keep myself sane but also for _you_ to make it easier to build upon ;)

 <video alt="Color variables" controls src="color-variables.webm"></video>
 <figcaption>Me chaning 2 color variables and site respecting this</figcaption>

-- The structure have been changed, now uses recommended Jekyll structure for posts
+- The structure have been changed, now uses recommended Jekyll structure for posts.
-- Posts now have tags, and tags have its own page
+- Posts now have tags, and tags have its own page.
-- Posts now have its own page
+- Posts now have its own page.
-- Posts list on index page now generates automatically on build, this allowed to display tags and publication date
+- Posts list on index page now generates automatically on build, this allowed to display tags and publication date.

 ![Posts list](posts-list.png)
 <figcaption>Automatically generated list of posts on index page</figcaption>

-- Table of contents are now generated on build, now I don't have to create it for every page manually
+- Table of contents are now generated on build, now I don't have to create it for every page manually.

-- Hovering over `© Daudix's Blog, 2023` in footer now displays last built date
+- Hovering over `© Daudix's Blog, 2023` in footer now displays last built date.

 ![Copyright hover](copyright-hover.png)
 <figcaption>You guess it, last built date is displayed on hover</figcaption>